Skip to Tutorial Content

 Plot Labels

-Now, let’s change names of axes to something more informative than ‘year’ and ‘n’ and add a title to the figure.
+Now, let’s change the names of axes to something more informative than ‘year’ and ‘n’ and add a title to the figure.
 Label customizations are done using the labs() function like so:

 yearly_sex_counts %>%